hipe/tmx/lib/skylab/brazen/doc/issues/001-the-entity-enhancement-narrative.md

+## explorations on re-use across modules :#note-065

+this was distilled from the following pattern: we have an object that if used for the purposes of reading (that is, the constituency of the object itself will not mutate), the object can be accessed in an inherited way: the different modules in a module graph may all access the same object, and do not need (nor should not have) their own deep copies.

+## experimental extension to the "simple" iambic parsing  (:#note-085)

+### re-introduction to the upstream library

+the simplest iambic parsing mechanism we have yet come up with to allow for writing arbitrary methods to parse arbitrary symbols is this: at parse time we check for a `private` instance method whose name is the concatenation of the current symbol name and `=`.

+we use this pattern because typically such methods are never otherwise
+created: because there is no unawkward way to call a private method that ends in `=`, if we find one we assume it is in the employement of this algorithm.

+as well no such protected or public instance methods exist in ::Object (that is, method whose name ends in `=`); so if you don't add any yourself, this whole namespace is wide open to your business symbols.

+(but we add the private requirement just as an extra added sanity check on top of this, and perhaps for those occasions when we may want to use a `=` method in the typical way but at the cost of reducing our business symbol namespace. but don't do this.)

+this mechanism we just described is what is employed by [#cb-058] "methodic actors" which is the upstream library of the subject.

+### introduction to our extension

+for this extension here, rather than checking for the existence of private methods that end in `=` at parse time, we cache these name mappings at code file load time, which a) will perhaps speed things up for certain of our parsing use-cases and b) allow us to edit this cache itself to reduce or modify syntax from that which is defined by those "magic methods" that are private and end in `=`.

+to do this the syntax must reside in classes and not just (as with upstream library) modules, because from the instance methods, the memoization container must be reachable, which in this case is the ivar namespace of the class. this is why we have decided to keep this extension out of the upstream library, because all of this, although more efficient, is decidedly no longer simple.

 ## on parsing (new for the second edition)  (#note-115)

 we build a queue of nonterminal parsers each of whose children will be